-- All components you want to be placed on the board are displayed opaque gray.
+- All components you want to be placed on the board are displayed in opaque gray.

 - The Pin one indicators and polarity indicators are all correctly placed.

-We will manufacture the board using the displayed information, its is your responsibility to provide and check the manufacturing data so you will recieve a working board.
+We will manufacture the board using the displayed information, it is your responsibility to provide and check the manufacturing data, so you will receive a working board.